 In addition to reparations, former prisoners also benefited from legislation passed many years after World War II and Korea that expanded their eligibility for disability compensation and medical care from VA.
 Government-funded studies in the 1950s concluded that soldiers taken prisoner in World War II were more likely to develop disabilities compared to others who served in the conflict.
 These studies led to several legislative proposals to give former prisoners preferential treatment when it came to determining benefits.
 However, no action was taken by lawmakers until near the end of the Vietnam War.
 In 1970, Congress established a presumption of service connection for seven kinds of diseases and disorders affecting Veterans held prisoner for six months or longer.
 The presumptive designation meant that these conditions were automatically assumed to be related to the Veteran’s time in captivity.
 The ailments covered by the law included avitaminosis, malnutrition, chronic dysentery, and other nutritional deficiencies.
 Former prisoners diagnosed with such diseases were entitled to disability compensation and treatment at VA hospitals regardless of how much time had elapsed since their separation from service.
 Psychosis was also included but the symptoms had to present themselves within two years of discharge.
 The 1970 act applied not only to former prisoners from World War II and Korea, but also to service members captured during the still ongoing war in Vietnam.

-In 1978, five years after the United States withdrew the last of its combat troops from South Vietnam, Congress mandated VA carry out a thorough study of the disability and medical needs of former prisoners of war.
-In consultation with the Secretary of Defense, VA completed the study in 14 months and published its findings in early 1980.
+In 1973, the United States withdrew the last of its combat troops from South Vietnam and the 591 Americans held prisoner in the North were released.
+Five years later, Congress ordered VA to carry out a thorough study of the disability and medical needs of former prisoners of war.
 Like previous investigations in the 1950s, the study confirmed that former prisoners of war had higher rates of service-connected disabilities.
 Former prisoners from World War II were 4-5 times more likely to develop service-connected disabilities than other military personnel in the same war.
 For those imprisoned during the Korean War, the rate was 11 times higher.
-However, faulty medical exams after their release, especially for those imprisoned during World War II, made it difficult for former prisoners to prove that their disabilities did, indeed, stem from their time in captivity.
+At the same time, the report found that the repatriation exams of many former World War II and Korean War prisoners who filed compensation claims were less than thorough or even missing from their medical records.

 The study did more than shed light on the prevalence of disabilities among former prisoners.
 It also outlined a series of recommendations to redress the shortcomings in the law and VA policies.
 For example, the report proposed eliminating the two-year time limit on psychosis, arguing that this disorder should qualify for full treatment no matter when the symptoms appeared.
 The study further recommended that VA “adopt a standardized protocol for disability compensation exams for all former [prisoners]” and have these exams conducted or supervised by physicians with expertise in the medical problems of these Veterans.
 It also called on the agency to create an advisory committee to continue to evaluate the medical data and research on former prisoners and provide guidance to VA leadership and staff.

 Several of these recommendations came to fruition a mere year after release of the study.
 On August 14, 1981, President Ronald W. Reagan signed into law the Former Prisoners of War Benefits Act, the first piece of legislation that focused exclusively on the needs of Veterans who were held captive in wartime.
-The act did adopt the study’s suggestion to remove the two-year presumptive period for psychosis.
-Another consequential change was the decision to extend presumptive benefits to Veterans imprisoned for as few as 30 days, as opposed to the minimum of six months required by the 1970 law.
-The new legislation also established the Advisory Committee on Former Prisoners of War per the study’s advice and granted former prisoners priority treatment at VA medical centers.
+The act adopted the study’s suggestion to remove the two-year presumptive period for psychosis.
+It also established an advisory committee on former prisoners to assess the effectiveness of VA’s efforts to serve these Veterans, recommend improvements, and report back to Congress with its findings.
+Finally, the bill extended presumptive benefits to Veterans imprisoned for as few as 30 days, as opposed to the six-month minimum required by the 1970 law.

 By Jordan McIntire